Frontify/fondue/packages/components/MIGRATING.md

 -   **Event Handling**:

     -   The new `onCommit` event is introduced for actions when user interaction ends, akin to an `onBlur`.
+    -   Error handling via `onError` as this component can no longer be in an error state.
+Use controlled mode to limit and alert the user.

 -   **Removed Properties**: